 Ari is the Executive Director at Rio Grande Food Project, a nonprofit agency that provides food and emergency support to working families, seniors, and people in need.
 Ari is a native New Mexican.
 She completed her undergraduate studies at the University of Arkansas at Little Rock and her Graduate work in Public Administration and International Studies at the University of Washington.
 After graduate school, Ari worked for a small Seattle-based agency focused on breaking the generational cycle of poverty for young women in Mali, West Africa.
 She lived and worked in Lugazi, Uganda for a short period before moving back to New Mexico.
 After nearly four years at United Way of Central New Mexico, Ari transitioned to her current role at Rio Grande Food Project.
 She loves hanging out with family, downtime with her husband, Sean, live music with pals, yoga and jogging with their pup, Rufus.

-Committee Involvement: Client Board Advisory Committee Chair, Governance Committee and Executive Committee
+Committee Involvement: Client Leadership Committee Chair, Governance Committee, Executive Committee

 Carmón is a native New Mexican, past consumer, who currently volunteers her time with Street Safe New Mexico (Safe Sex Works), the Department of Health (DOH)’s needle exchange program and APD Forward.
 She previously assisted in developing the Building Bridges With Law Enforcement training program in Nashville, TN, a program that was successfully implemented within the Nashville Police Training Academy that teaches the new recruits trauma-informed methods of dealing with people experiencing homelessness and mental illness in their community, and worked with the Nashville Homeless Power Project, a non-profit organization of homeless and formerly homeless people focused on advocating for the rights of the homeless.
 Carmón is currently working with other homeless and formerly homeless individuals to begin a similar project here in Albuquerque.